knanne/knanne.github.io/_posts/2017-01-19-Daily Software.md

 tags: [software]
 ---

-Some notes from my daily software use on Windows 10
+Some notes on the software I use on a daily basis for work, on Windows 10

 <!-- excerpt separator -->